jonathanbell/.dotfiles-windows/README.md

-# .dotfiles
+# Windows .dotfiles

 These are my configuration files and setup scripts for new Windows computers.
-I primarily use Windows 10 with the Ubuntu Windows Linux Subsystem.
+If using Windows, I use Windows 10 with the Ubuntu Windows Linux Subsystem.
 In most cases these [dotfiles](https://dotfiles.github.io) will work on similar systems.
 Fork if you wish but keep in mind that a lot of these settings are personalized to me (so you will most likely want to change them before using the scripts).
 Review the code, and remove things you don't want or need.
 Do not blindly use these settings.

 Inspired by: <https://dotfiles.github.io/> and <https://github.com/jayharris/dotfiles-windows>